We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 We’ve personally worked with Abe Mor on several custom rings and specialty orders.
 Many of our readers have found beautiful, one-of-a-kind recycled diamond rings at exceptional prices.

 Because it’s nearly impossible to tell if a diamond is recycled or not (unless it’s kept in its original antique cut state), the price of recycled diamonds and newly mined diamonds are usually quite similar.

-As with freshly mined diamonds, recycled diamonds receive legitimate grading from entities like the GIA and AGS.
-In fact, we recommend that any diamond you purchase come with a certificate from one of these two entities, as they are the most reliable and reputable.
+As with freshly mined diamonds, recycled diamonds receive legitimate grading from entities like the GIA.
+In fact, we recommend that any diamond you purchase come with a certificate from this entity, as it’s the most reliable and reputable.